Stability Constrained Reinforcement Learning for Decentralized Real-Time Voltage Control: Introduction

-To optimize the transient performance of voltage control, reinforcement learning has emerged as a promising tool.
-Given different communication conditions, existing RL methods~\cite{9356806,NEURIPS2021_1a672771,9353702,mukherjee2021scalable,9328796,9143169,KOU2020114772,8892476,wang_data-driven_2020,8944292,9113746,9274529} for inverter-based real-time voltage control can be classified into three categories, centralized, distributed, and decentralized controllers.
-Centralized training means that the agent has access to global operating conditions, which leads to a powerful central controller~\cite{9328796}.
+\paragraph{Transient cost optimization} There has been tremendous interest in using RL for transient performance optimization in voltage control \cite{9356806,NEURIPS2021_1a672771,9353702,9328796,9143169,KOU2020114772,chen2021saver,8892476,wang_data-driven_2020,8944292,9113746,9274529,yeh2022robust}.
+Given different communication conditions, existing RL methods fall into three categories, centralized, distributed, and decentralized controllers.
+Centralized controllers mean that the agent has access to global operating conditions, which leads to a powerful controller~\cite{9328796}.
 However, sophisticated communication networks are demanded and the agent has to deal with high-dimensional information.
-In the distributed setting, the grid network is first partitioned to small regions and each region is assigned with an agent\cite{NEURIPS2021_1a672771,wang_data-driven_2020,mukherjee2021scalable,9143169}.
-It is assumed that the distribution network has the ability to support neighborhood communication within a region.
-As a result, the agents have full observation of all nodes located in their corresponding regions.
+In the distributed setting, the network is first partitioned into small regions, and each region is assigned with an RL agent~\cite{NEURIPS2021_1a672771,wang_data-driven_2020,9143169}.
+The agent has full observation of nodes located within the region.
 Decentralized controllers\cite{9356806, shi2021stability,cui2020reinforcement} are trained only with local measurements, and thus require no communication among peers, reducing the local computational burden.
-Despite the benefits, deriving convergence and stability guarantees under the decentralized setting is challenging, especially when the system model is unknown, which is the focus of our paper.
+Please refer to a recent review \cite{9721402} for more comprehensive overview.
+Despite the promise of RL for optimizing the transient performance, a widely-recognized issue is that RL lacks a provable stability guarantee, which is the main problem we want to tackle in this paper.